moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 ## Fetch Price Data {: #fetch-price-data }

-There are data feed contracts available for the Demo EVM Container Chain networks to demonstrate the functionality of price feed data powered by Phala phat contracts.
-Price feeds can be easily deployed to your own EVM ContainerChain by [asking the Phala Team](https://dashboard.phala.network/){target=\_blank}.
+There are several price feeds available on the Demo EVM ContainerChain that you can interact with.
 The price feeds enabled by Phat Contracts use the same interface as the Chainlink price feeds.
 The data lives in a series of smart contracts (one per price feed) and can be fetched with the aggregator interface:

 ???+ code "AggregatorV3Interface.sol"